Grand Canyon Railway 4960: Design

-Throughout the 1910s, the Chicago, Burlington and Quincy (CB&Q) Railroad ordered a fleet of "Mikado" locomotives from the Baldwin Locomotive Works of Eddystone, Pennsylvania, for use in general freight service.
+Throughout the 1910s, the Chicago, Burlington and Quincy (CB&Q) Railroad ordered a fleet of "Mikado" locomotives from the Baldwin Locomotive Works of Philadelphia, Pennsylvania, for use in general freight service.
 The first sixty 2-8-2s of the CB&Q (Nos.
 5000-5059) were designated as the O-1 class.
 They were built with 64 in diameter driving wheels, 27x30 in cylinders, and a working boiler pressure of 170 psi, and they could produce 49,500 lbf of tractive effort.
 They could also travel at speeds faster than 60 mph.

 In 1917, the CB&Q made multiple alterations to the boiler design on the O-1, and they created a new class of locomotives out of it, designated as the O-1A.
 The O-1As were designed with radially stayed fireboxes and feedwater heaters, and their boiler pressure was upgraded to 200 psi, resulting in their ability to produce 58,090 lbf of tractive effort.
 The O-1As were lighter than the United States Railroad Administration's (USRA) Heavy Mikado design, but heavier than the USRA's Light Mikado design.
 The first eighty-eight O-1As (Nos.
 5060-5147) were built between 1917 and 1922, and sixty locomotives (Nos.
 4940-4999) were built in 1923.
-(Note: The final O-1As were numbered in the 4900-series to avoid conflict with the 5200-series assigned to the O-2 Class.)
+The final O-1As were numbered in the 4900-series to avoid conflict with the 5200-series assigned to the O-2 Class.

 Revenue service

 No. 4960 was constructed in August 1923 by the Baldwin Locomotive Works (BLW), as part of that year's batches of O-1A locomotives.
 In revenue service, No. 4960 was mostly assigned by the CB&Q to pull freight trains in the railroad's Chicago Division.
 After World War II, the CB&Q initiated a $140-million program to dieselize their locomotive fleet, with multiple steam locomotives being reassigned or retired from service.
 No. 4960 was reassigned to work in the Beardstown Division—the final division on the CB&Q where almost all locomotives assigned were steam-powered.

 On the Beardstown Division, No. 4960 served as a mine switcher to pull hopper cars loaded with Southern Illinois coal out of Herrin Junction, Illinois, and it pulled coal extras between Herrin Junction, Beardstown, and Centralia.
-It also pulled local freight trains between Herrin Junction, Centralia, Metropolis, and St. Louis.
+It also pulled local freight trains between Herrin Junction, Centralia, and Metropolis, and it traveled between Centralia and St. Louis via trackage rights over the Southern Railway (SOU).
 By late 1958, No. 4960 was one of the final O-1As to remain in active service at Herrin Junction, and the locomotive completed its final commercial assignments for the CB&Q that same year.